-Blogs are niche market penetration tools.
+Blogs are niche market penetration tools, the benefit business blogging is that it reaches these niches.
 Use them to target a single topic that’s relevant to your business or industry.
 For many industries, especially B2B, chances are good that you’ll be first to market – and being a first mover has its advantages.

-When combined with effective calls to action, blogs can help your business generate leads (and sales).
+When combined with effective calls to action, business blogs can help your business generate leads (and sales).

 Hootsuite places calls to action in the right-hand sidebar that encourages readers to try its product (note the area highlighted with the red border).

 Calls to action could include such things as newsletter subscriptions, ebook or white paper downloads, company contact information or links to other sections of the website.